-- Investment returns are likely to remain low during 2018-19 but to be on a gently rising trend over the next few years. - The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
-However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when borrowing is essential. - There is a cost of carry to any new long-term borrowing that causes a temporary increase in cash balances, being the difference between borrowing costs and investment returns.
-There is also an increased risk inevitable with all investments.
+- Investment returns are likely to remain low during 2019-20 but to be on a gently rising trend over the next few years - Borrowing interest rates have been volatile so far in 2018-19 and have increased modestly since the summer.
+The policy of avoiding new borrowing by running down spare cash balances has been appropriate over the last few years.
+However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future, when borrowing is essential - There is a cost of carry to any new long-term borrowing that causes a temporary increase in cash balances, being the difference between borrowing costs and investment returns.
+There is also an increased risk inevitable with all investments

-Against this background and the risks within the economic forecast, caution will be adopted with the 2018-19 treasury operations.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2019-20 treasury operations.
 The CFO will monitor interest rates and financial markets and adopt a pragmatic approach to changing circumstances.